jaryaman/gpgedit/README.md

 # gpgedit

-A python package for making and editing gpg-encrypted files
+WIP: A python package for (making and?) editing gpg-encrypted files.

 ## Installation
 ```